avaneev/r8brain-free-src/README.md

 Open source (under the MIT license) high-quality professional audio sample rate converter (SRC) (resampling) C++ library.
-Features routines for SRC, both up- and downsampling, to/from any sample rate, including non-integer sample rates: it can be also used for conversion to/from SACD sample rate, and even go beyond that.
+Features routines for SRC, both up- and downsampling, to/from any sample rate, including non-integer sample rates: it can be also used for conversion to/from SACD/DSD sample rates, and even go beyond that.
 SRC routines were implemented in a multi-platform C++ code, and have a high level of optimality.

 The structure of this library's objects is such that they can be frequently created and destroyed in large applications with a minimal performance impact